JcbHar/Reinforcement-Learning/README.md

 - **Soft Actor-Critic (SAC)** – A method for handling continuous action spaces, balancing exploration and exploitation.
 - **Q-Learning** – A simple approach that updates values based on rewards to find the best actions.

+To run the algorithm use the notebook in each algorithm folder.

 ---

 ## **Contents**

-- `actor_critic/`: Contains the Soft Actor-Critic (SAC) implementation.
+- `actor_critic/`: Contains the Soft Actor-Critic (SAC) implementation on the HumanoidBulletEnv-v0.
-- `deep_q_learning/`: Includes Deep Q-Network for learning optimal actions.
+- `deep_q_learning/`: Includes Deep Q-Network for the Pendulum problem, using discretised action space.
-- `q_learning/`: Implements Q-Learning for discrete environments.
+- `q_learning/`: Implements Q-Learning for on the FrozenLake-v1 environment.

 ---